 For cross-border sellers, understanding and complying with Proposition 65 is crucial to avoid these risks.

 Conduct product testing to determine whether they contain chemicals listed under Proposition 65 and assess their concentration levels.
-It is recommended to obtain existing test reports from suppliers or conduct independent testing at an accredited third-party laboratory.
+It is recommended to obtain existing test reports from suppliers or conduct independent testing at an accREDited third-party laboratory.

 Ensure compliance both online and offline by adding clear warning labels on product packaging, user manuals, or sales pages.